huggingface/data-is-better-together/README.md

 ## Other guides

-The Data is Better Together community has created a number of guides to support efforts to create valuable datasets via the open source community.
-Currently wee have the following guides:
+The Data is Better Together community has created several guides to support efforts to create valuable datasets via the open source community.
+Currently, we have the following guides:

 - [Creating a KTO preference dataset](kto-preference)